lachlanw-117/Wright-Home-Assistant/README.md

 - Integration-specific actions
 - Tapo preset names

-The patterns should still be useful even when the identifiers and devices are different.
+The patterns could still be useful even when the identifiers and devices are different.

 ## Security